Next Page

 1110 Requirement to Report Abuse, Neglect, or Exploitation

 According to Texas law, a person must make a report to DFPS if he or she has reasonable cause to believe that a child, a person 65 years old or older, an adult with a substantial impairment, or a person receiving services from a provider is being abused, neglected, or exploited.
-Texas law requires that any person suspecting that a child has been abused or neglected immediately make a report.
+Texas law requires that any person suspecting that a child has been abused or neglected must immediately make a report.

 For methods of reporting to DFPS, see 1200 Contact Information.